ni/ams-capabilities/CONTRIBUTING.md

 # Capabilities

-We categorize Capabilties in "Low Level Capabilties" (LLC) and "High Level Capabilities" (HLC).
+We categorize Capabilities in "Low Level Capabilities" (LLC) and "High Level Capabilities" (HLC).
 LLCs are intended to be used with any kind of device, not just a Cycler (for example).
-HLC are used to reflect device types, e.g. Cyclers, Climate Chambers, etc. They are build up using LLCs to define a standard device which is compatible with e.g. PAtools.
+HLC are used to reflect device types, e.g. Cyclers, Climate Chambers, etc. They are either build up using LLCs or using Clusters to define a standard device which is compatible with e.g. PAtools.
 LLCs might be derived using parent classes in order to reduce implementation work and increase maintainability.

+# Cluster vs non Cluster
+The Cluster implementation is more performant, depending on amount of channels used.
+Using multiple channels the Cluster variant is recommended, the "non Cluster" implementation is there for compatibility, since Cluster useage was added with 25Q4.

 # Datatypes